 Migrant Families Arrive In Busloads As Border Crossings Hit 10-Year High

-The U.S. Border Patrol apprehended more than 66,000 migrants at the southern border in February, the highest total for a single month in almost a decade.
+The U.S. Border Patrol apprehended more than 66,000 migrants at the Southern border in February, the highest total for a single month in almost a decade.

-The majority of those arrested were migrant families or children traveling alone or without a parent, according to figures released today by U.S. Customs and Border Protection.
-Many of the migrants say they're fleeing criminal gangs and poverty in Central America in order to seek asylum in the U.S.
+The majority of those arrested were migrant families or children traveling alone or without a parent, according to figures released Tuesday by U.S. Customs and Border Protection.
+Many of the migrants say they're fleeing criminal gangs and poverty in Central America to seek asylum in the United States.

 "This is clearly both a border security and humanitarian crisis," said CBP Commissioner Kevin McAleenan at a press briefing.

-Between October and last week, Border Patrol agents have picked up more than 260,000 people — a 90-percent jump over the same period a year ago.
+Between October and last week, Border Patrol agents have picked up more than 260,000 people — a 90 percent jump over the same period a year ago.

 "The entire system right now is at full capacity.
-Actually, it's overwhelmed," said Manuel Padilla, a veteran Border Patrol agent who's now Director of Joint Task Force-West in San Antonio, part of the Department of Homeland Security.
+Actually, it's overwhelmed," said Manuel Padilla, a veteran Border Patrol agent who's now director of Joint Task Force-West in San Antonio, part of the Department of Homeland Security.

 Loading...

-Even with the recent climb, illegal border crossings are still well below historic highs.
+Even with the recent climb, illegal border crossings are still well below historical highs.
 But the makeup of the migrant population has changed dramatically from 20 years ago, when it was mostly single men from Mexico.
 Border Patrol officials say their infrastructure wasn't designed for the flood of migrant families and children arriving now.

 "Everything is maxed out and it's causing a lot of issues, because the agents are being assigned to areas that are not border security related," Padilla said, like providing food and medical care for the families and children in their custody.

-Since last year, Border Patrol agents say they have routinely encountered large groups of a hundred or more migrants at the border, many of them arriving by bus from Guatemala.
-According to immigration authorities, the passengers consist almost entirely of families and children, who are looking for Border Patrol agents to turn themselves in.
+Since last year, Border Patrol agents say, they have routinely encountered large groups of a hundred or more migrants at the border, many of them arriving by bus from Guatemala.
+According to immigration authorities, the passengers consist almost entirely of families and children who are looking for Border Patrol agents to turn themselves in to.
 Agents say they've encountered 70 large groups since last year.

 That leaves agents scrambling to transport and process the migrants, Padilla said, and allows drug traffickers to take advantage of the distraction.

-Humanitarian groups near the border say the surge of migrant families is straining their resources, too.
+Humanitarian groups near the border say the surge of migrant families is straining their resources too.

-"It takes an immense effort to do this," said Ruben Garcia, the director of Annunciation House, a non-profit organization in El Paso that provides shelter, food and medical care to migrants after they're released from government custody.
+"It takes an immense effort to do this," said Ruben Garcia, the director of Annunciation House, a nonprofit organization in El Paso, Texas, that provides shelter, food and medical care to migrants after they're released from government custody.

 Most migrants spend just a few days in El Paso, Garcia said, before joining friends or relatives elsewhere in the country, where they'll wait for their day in immigration court.

-President Trump has decried the surge of illegal border crossers from Mexico as "an invasion" — and a chief reason why America needs to extend its border barriers.
+President Trump has decried the surge of people crossing the border illegally from Mexico as "an invasion" — and a chief reason that the U.S. needs to extend its border barriers.

-But Border Patrol veteran Manuel Padilla believes that a wall alone will not stop these migrants.
+But Padilla, the Border Patrol veteran, believes that a wall alone will not stop these migrants.

 Many of the migrants are crossing in areas that already have border fencing.
 And they're not trying to evade the Border Patrol, Padilla said.
 In fact, these asylum-seekers are trying to turn themselves in as soon as they set foot on U.S. soil.